rl3740/WallaceAI/docs/proposal.md

 ## Summary of the Project

 The idea of our project is creating and solving some simple smart mazes, which Navigator and some smart tools collecting AI will be involved.
 The input will be player’s command.
-The character will explore a complete maze, and the output will be the character reaching the destination in small amount of time.
-During this process, the character will be collecting some tools in order to help him go through some parts of the maze.
+The character will follow commands to complete task and explore a complete maze, and the output will be the character reaching the destination in small amount of time.
+During this process, the character will be collecting some tools in order to help him arrive the destination.
 Moreover, the smart navigator will guide him to where he supposes to be.
-For example, the character will choose the best way from home to everywhere.
+For example, the character will learn the best way from home to everywhere.

 ## AI/ML Algorithms